Founder & Lead Editor

 Design and Build Quality

-Let's get into the weeds here.
+Let's get into the weeds.
 The upper is a mix of engineered mesh and synthetic leather overlays.
-It’s functional, sure, but it lacks that premium touch you might expect from a signature shoe.
-It feels a bit plastic-y to the touch, which might turn off sneakerheads who love the knit of a Curry or the luxe leather of a Jordan retro.
+It's functional, sure, but it lacks that premium touch you might expect from a signature shoe.
+It also feels a bit plastic-y to the touch, which can turn off sneakerheads who love the knit of a Curry or the luxe leather of a Jordan retro.

 The midsole setup is straightforward: a carrier foam (likely Phylon) housing a top-loaded Air Zoom unit in the forefoot.
 It's designed for responsiveness, not impact protection.
 If you're a heavy lander, you're going to feel the floor.

 The outsole is the star, featuring that unique lug pattern.
-It’s built with decent rubber hardness, suggesting it can handle some outdoor abuse, though I’d still be wary of shredding it on rough asphalt too often.
+It's built with decent rubber hardness, suggesting it can handle some outdoor abuse.
+But I'd still be wary of shredding it on rough asphalt too often.

 Weight sits around 355g (approx. 12.5 oz), which is competitively light.
 You don't feel dragged down, which aligns perfectly with the "stay fresh" marketing angle Nike is pushing.